Dissertations: Where should you begin?

 Of course, you might find that you need to consult additional sources during writing, but the bulk should be there before the writing begins.

+Once you've written your dissertation, it will have a beginning, a middle, and an end, as do all texts that make any sense.
+But!
 It's a mistake to think that the order a text is read in is the order it was written in: these are two fundamentally different things.
+An introduction is the reader's starting point, not yours.
+You can't introduce the reader to something you haven't yet created!

 Instead of the introduction, start with the main body.
 Here, it makes sense to write the chapters in order of their appearance, since each chapter will build on what you've already written.